puyuan1996/ZeroPal/README.md

 ```

 4. Ensure you have available documents as context or use the commented-out code snippet to download the documents you want to reference.
+5. Run the `python3 -u rag_demo.py` file to test ZeroPal on the local command line.
-5. Run the `python3 -u app_mqa_database.py` file to test ZeroPal on a local web page.
+6. Run the `python3 -u app_mqa_database.py` file to test ZeroPal on a local web page.

 ## Example